What is QuickBooks?

 QuickBooks Online Dashboard.

 With these features, base-level QuickBooks software allows a single user to manage most business-related income and expenses.
-All QuickBooks plans include free mobile apps, customer support, and over 750 business apps integration.
+All QuickBooks plans include free mobile apps, customer support, and over 750 business apps integrations.
 Other key benefits include:

 General Ledger and Accounts Receivable and Payable